This post has been reviewed for accuracy by Amy Takken, RN.

 Do you have problems with remembering things, whether its due to age, disease, or just simple forgetfulness?
 Regular sessions of meditation can help sharpen your mind.

-Over a dozen studies confirmed that different kinds of meditation can boost attention span, improve mental clarity, and enhance mental quickness in older patients.
-Another set of researchers agreed that it helps fight age and disease-related memory loss, such as with dementia or Alzheimer’s.
+Over a dozen studies suggest that different kinds of meditation can boost attention span, improve mental clarity, and enhance mental quickness in older patients.
+Another set of researchers agreed that it may help fight age and disease-related memory loss, such as with dementia or Alzheimer’s.

 Even if you are young and healthy, taking some time to meditate throughout the day can still improve your mental acuity and prevent memory loss further down the line.